Possible Sizes of Sumsets: Introduction

 \begin{theorem} Fix $h \in \N$.
 There exists a constant $k_h \in \N$ such that if $k > k_h$, then \end{theorem}

 \begin{remark} Tracking constants in our proof shows that one can take $k_h \leq 2^{20h^2}$.
 We have not attempted to optimize this quantity further because it appears to be quite far from the truth. \end{remark} Numerical experiments for small $h$ and $k$ suggest that perhaps the conclusion of Theorem \ref{thmgeneralh} holds for all $k> h$.
-This would be the best possible, since it sometimes fails for $k \leq h$; for example, when $k=3$ and $h>3$, there are fewer elements in $\calr(h,k)$.
-See Section \ref{secthgeqk} for a discussion of what happens when $k \leq h$.

 \begin{conjecture} Let $h \in \N$, and let $k>h$.
 Then \end{conjecture}